-Forms of Penalties Descriptions Automatic penalties by the Referee System HP deductions as a result of a robot exceeding its parameter limits or a Referee System Module going offline during the competition.
-The HP deductions mentioned in "4.1 HP Deduction Mechanism", except those caused by attacks, are all automatic penalties by the Manual penalties through the Referee System Penalties issued by the referee through the server against participants and robots for violation of rules.
-Manual Penalties Used in situations where penalties cannot be issued through the Referee System, for example issuing a verbal warning or disqualifying a team.
+Forms of Penalties Descriptions HP deductions as a result of a robot exceeding its parameter limits or a Referee System Automatic Penalties by Module going offline during the competition.
+The HP deductions mentioned in "4.1 HP the Referee System Deduction Mechanism", except those caused by attacks, are all automatic penalties by the Referee System.
+Manual Penalties through the Referee System Penalties issued by the referee through the server against participants and robots for violation of rules.
+Manual Referee Penalties Used in situations where penalties cannot be issued through the Referee System, for example issuing a Verbal Warning or disqualifying a team.

-8.1.2 Types of Penalties
+8.1.2 Types of penalties